jgd10/GitGud/README.md

 Yeah it's okay but I mean it's no Santa Claus Conquers the Martians
 - James D

-I Agree, I also love Steps
+I Agree, I also love Steps, and s-club
 - Geoff L

 Deeds will not be less valiant because they are unpraised.